Dr Adam Toon

 The key idea in this approach is that the notion of the mind as a world of inner representations is a useful fiction that we use to make sense of people and their behaviour.

-I am currently completing a book on this approach to the mind, called Mind as Metaphor (Oxford University Press, forthcoming).
+I have recently completed a book on this approach to the mind, called Mind as Metaphor (Oxford University Press, 2023).

 I also recently co-edited a collection of papers on this topic, entitled Mental Fictionalism (Routledge, 2022), together with Tamás Demeter and Ted Parent.